 The Calcutta Polo Club Lives On

-Tourists visiting West Bengal cannot pass up the opportunity to embark on a Bengal Safari.
-You and your family jump into the tour guide’s jeep and explore the historic Himalayan lands of exotic birds and animals.
-Several stunning Bengal tigers roam within meters of your safari car as you observe the massive Himalayan elephants in the distance.
+Tourists who visit West Bengal can embark on a Bengal Safari.
+They jump into a guide’s jeep and explore the historic Himalayan lands of exotic birds and animals.
+Often, stunning Bengal tigers roam within meters of the safari cars while massive Himalayan elephants walk in the distance.

 Polo on elephant

-Your tour guide informs you that polo in India used to be played on elephants.
+Polo players in India used to play on elephants.
 Bengal elephants represent strength, intelligence, and grace.
 The qualities of these magnificent animals result in an unforgettable (and mystically beautiful) polo experience for both players and spectators.

 Is it possible to play elephant polo in Kolkata today?
 Probably not, but there are endless reasons to visit the historic Calcutta Polo Club.